NoharOSP/Perfect_Works_Build/README.md

 ## Glitches:

+### General:
+- Items/spells and exp/gold together can cause unpredictable effects in battle.
+Will be fixed in 0.1.2.
+Can provide an easy way to access the kernel when playing on hardware.

 ### Fast text:
 - Going through Ramsus' introductory scene too quickly will freeze the game (legacy glitch from the original patch).